|Pharmacy Regulations 2013|

 A. Although three months notice is normally required before supplementary hours can be amended, NHS England may consent to less.
 Any notification to NHS England of a change to supplementary hours with less than three months notice would be treated as an application for consent to give shorter notice.
 Unless NHS England consents, the change to the hours may be implemented after three months.

-PSNC’s Regulation and Support Team have produced a quick reference guide for 2016.
+Since 2016, PSNC’s Regulation and Support Team have produced a pharmacy opening hours factsheet to support community pharmacy teams.

-Pharmacy contractors can obtain support on issues surrounding contractual hours by contacting their LPC.
+Pharmacy contractors may also obtain support on issues surrounding contractual hours by contacting their LPC.